PennShenLab/AD-SIMLR/README.md

    data_path = "data/Test_1_mECS.mat";
    ```

-4. Run the script in MATLAB
+4. Run the script in MATLAB.
+The output will be saved in files under the results/ directory.

 We modified the implementation in "**SIMLR.m**" to generate results before and after applying graph diffusion.